DioxusLabs/dioxus/docs/guide/src/elements/composing.md

 Dioxus is one the very few Rust libraries that provide a "Reactive Programming Model".
 The term "Reactive programming" is a classification of programming paradigm - much like functional or imperative programming.
 This is a very important distinction since it affects how we *think* about our code.

-Reactive programming is programming model concerned with deriving computations from asynchronous data flow.
-Most reactive programs are comprised of a handful of datasources, intermediate computations, and a final result.
+Reactive programming is a programming model concerned with deriving computations from asynchronous data flow.
+Most reactive programs are comprised of datasources, intermediate computations, and a final result.

-We can consider the our rendered GUI to be the final result of reactive app and our datasources to include shared contexts and component properties.
+We consider the rendered GUI to be the final result of our Dioxus apps.
+The datasources for our apps include local and global state.

 For example, the model presented in the figure below is comprised of two data sources: time and a constant.
 These values are passed through our computation graph to achieve a final result: `g`.

 ![Reactive Model](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e9/Reactive_programming_glitches.svg/440px-Reactive_programming_glitches.svg.png)

-Whenever our `seconds` variable changes, then we will reevaluate the computation for `t`.
-Because `g` relies on `t`, then we will also reevaluate its computation too.
+Whenever our `seconds` variable changes, we will then reevaluate the computation for `t`.
+Because `g` relies on `t`, we will also reevaluate its computation too.
 Notice that we would've reevaluated the computation for `g` even if `t` didn't change because `seconds` is used to calculate `g`.

 However, if we somehow changed our constant from `1` to `2`, then we need to reevaluate `t`.
 If, for whatever reason, this change did not affect the result of `t`, then we wouldn't try to reevaluate `g`.